razshare/frizzante-docs/docs/views.md

 Hello {data.name}!
 ```

-This view expects a data property called `name` from the server.
+This view expects a data property called `name` from the Go.

-Say for example the server provides the value `world` for the property `name`,
+Say for example that Go provides the value `world` for the property `name`,
 then the view would render the text `Hello world!`.

 !!! note